kobotoolbox/docs/source/merging_dataset_excel_power_query.md

 # Merging Individual Data with Roster Data through Power Query in Excel

-As illustrated in the support article, **[Grouping Questions and Repeating Groups](group_repeat)**, you can use repeating groups to fulfil certain survey requirements.
+As illustrated in the support article, [Grouping Questions and Repeating Groups](group_repeat.md), you can use repeating groups to fulfil certain survey requirements.
 You may also need to analyze data from the repeat groups that were collected.
-When **[downloading the data from the server (in XLS format)](export_download.md)**, you should see the data in the following structure:
+When [downloading the data from the server (in XLS format)](export_download.md), you should see the data in the following structure:

 ![Dataset Sheets](/images/merging_dataset_excel_power_query/Dataset_Sheets.png)